Central values of additive twists of cuspidal $L$-functions: Poincaré series defined from antiderivatives of cusp forms

 Let $\Gamma$ be a co-finite, discrete subgroup of $\PSL_2(\R)$ with a cusp at $\infty$ of width 1 and $f\in\mathcal{S}_k(\Gamma)$ a cusp form of even weight $k$.
 Then we define for $n\geq 1$;

 and $I_0(z):=f(z)$.
 It is clear that we have $I_{n+1}'=I_n$ and thus $I_n$ is the $n$-fold antiderivative of $f$ which vanishes at $\infty$.
 By taking derivatives, we see that

 Furthermore we let $\n,\m$ denote two multi-sets (sets where elements have multiplicities) with all elements contained in $\{0,\ldots, k/2\}$.
 We call such a multi-set {\it positive} if all elements are positive or if the multi-set is empty.
-We let $|\n|$ and $|\m|$ denote the sizes of the multi-sets counted with multiplicity. \\ For $A,B$ multi-sets of the above type and $l$ an even integer, we define
+We let $|\n|$ and $|\m|$ denote the sizes of the multi-sets counted with multiplicity.